tychusyuan/ThinkInEnglish/bigbang/bigbangs01e02.md

 Yeah.

 I was wondering if you could help me out...
+[^wondering]: wondering /ˈwʌnd(ə)rɪŋ/ adjective: wondering ; characterized by or expressive of a desire to know something; curious.

 Yes.
 Oh.

-Okay, great, I'm having some furniture delivered......and I may not be here, so, oh...
+Okay, great, I'm having some furniture[^furniture] delivered and I may not be here, so, oh...
+[^furniture]: furniture /ˈfəːnɪtʃə/ noun: furniture ; the movable articles that are used to make a room or building suitable for living or working in, such as tables, chairs, or desks.

 Hello.